thedansilva/SudokuMaster/README.md

 SudokuMaster is a web based application that allows users to enjoy the game of Sudoku, featuring many puzzles, difficulties and great variety.

 ### Requirements
-- wamp server
+- Wamp server
-- browser
+- Browser
--
+- Primary input devices

 ### What is Sudoku?
 Sudoku is a logic based, number based puzzle.